← Back to Library

 Yin Line (⚋) — BrokenReceptive, yielding, dark, contracting energy.
 Represents the even numbers, the shadow, the feminine principle.
 In binary: 0.

-The German mathematician Gottfried Wilhelm Leibniz noted the correspondence between the I Ching's hexagram system and his own binary arithmetic in 1703, remarking that Fu Xi had intuited the binary number system thousands of years before its formal invention.
+The German mathematician Gottfried Wilhelm Leibniz noted a striking correspondence between the I Ching's hexagram system and his own binary arithmetic in 1703.
+Later scholars still debate how far that comparison should be taken historically.

 THE EIGHT TRIGRAMS